 Almost all boards today have test access issues due to the combination of functional density and board size.
-Boundary scan has been the leading board test technology to address lack of access and the more boundary scan devices you have - the better test coverage.
-But boundary scan has it limits in test coverage where devices don’t have boundary scan or you need a broader fault spectrum than just shorts and opens, especially with today’s high-speed SerDes IO technologies and various bus topologies.
-ScanWorks Processor-based Function Test (PFT) and DRR Test (PFTDDR) are the answers to solve those tough problems.
+Boundary scan has been the leading board test technology to address lack of access and the more boundary scan devices you have, the better the test coverage.
+But boundary scan has it limits where devices don’t have boundary scan or you need a broader fault spectrum than just shorts and opens, especially with today’s high-speed SerDes IO technologies and various bus topologies.
+ScanWorks Processor-based Functional Test (PFT) and DRR Test (PFTDDR) are the answers to solve those tough problems.

 When Maximizing Test Coverage matters…ScanWorks PFTDDR and PFT deliver

 When designing with the latest SDRAM (DDR2, DDR3, DDR4, LPDDR) memories, having the correct DDR configuration parameters are critical, especially when dealing with ECO like the DDR memories device change or a spin of the PCB.
 With the demand to deal with multiple DDR memory suppliers increasing, testing of memories becomes a critical step in delivering a quality product.
 A comprehensive set of memory tests are required and the ability to deal with an ECO to account for the configuration or calibration factors.
 ScanWorks PFTDDR provide the test engineer the tools and flexibility to deal with changes in production.

 When Optimizing Memory System Performance matters…ScanWorks PFTDDR delivers

 Today's designs use large SD/MMC/eMMC flash components.
 ScanWorks Processor-based Fast Programming provides IP to enable device programming at device speeds.
 Thus, enabling dynamic in-system programming during production and eliminating other costly programming steps.